Multimuffin/OpenRoad_PDK_generator/README.md

 # PDK Generator

 This project is an assistant for quick generation of PDK platforms in OpenROAD.
-It is currently designed for use with the Tower PDK, but additional PDKs will be added in the near future.
+It was designed exclusively for tower and dbhitek technologies.

 ## Features
 - Configuration file (config.mk) will be generated automatically